guyrenny/guy-telemetry-shippers/otel-integration/k8s-helm/README.md

 > not wish to see these warnings, we recommend downgrading your Helm version.
 > ```

-First make sure to add our Helm charts repository to the local repos list with the following command:ke sure to add our Helm charts repository to the local repos list with the following command:
+First make sure to add our Helm charts repository to the local repos list with the following command:

 ```bash
 helm repo add coralogix-charts-virtual https://cgx.jfrog.io/artifactory/coralogix-charts-virtual